jpivarski-talks/2023-07-11-scipy2023-tutorial-thinking-in-arrays/README.md

 1. Log into your GitHub account and open this page (this repo).

 2. Launch a Codespace using the green buttons shown below.
-It will launch in a new tab.
+It will open in a new tab.

 <kbd><img src="https://github.com/jpivarski-talks/2023-07-11-scipy-tutorial-advanced-numpy/assets/1852447/9416081a-24b3-4d27-91ac-7143309cfcd1" width="100%"></img></kbd>